My April 18, 2007 Letter to Foster's Daily Democrat

 [May 6, 2008] The Dodds case took a sad turn on May 6, 2008 when he was arrested a second time.
 He was technically arrested for violating his bail agreement, but the instigating incident was a physical assault on his long-suffering wife Cindy Dodds in Orlando, Florida.
 The Doddses weren't even supposed to be in Florida in the first place: they were ostensibly doing volunteer work for the Hurricane Katrina rebuilding effort in New Orleans.

-In February 2008, after a rather whacky 15-day trial, Gary Dodds was convicted on a felony charge of falsifying physical evidence as well as misdemeanour charges of charges of conduct after an accident and causing a false public alarm.
-At the end of March, he was handed a fairly harsh sentence: at least one year of confinement (20 days in the Starfford County jail, the rest of the year under house arrest— and it is unclear where his house is at the moment), plus 200 hours of community service, plus possibly 1 to 3 years in the state pen (if he doesn't do the community service, which knowing him I am pretty sure he will happily do and/or if he misbehaves), plus finally a $20,000 fine.
-(The state made much of the cost of the search after he vanished on April 6,2006, which supposedly cost about $20,000.)
+In February 2008, after a rather whacky 15-day trial, Gary Dodds had been convicted on a felony charge of falsifying physical evidence as well as misdemeanour charges of charges of conduct after an accident and causing a false public alarm.
+At the end of March, he was handed a fairly harsh sentence: at least one year of confinement (20 days in the Strafford County jail, the rest of the year under house arrest— and it was unclear where his house was at the moment), plus 200 hours of community service, plus possibly 1 to 3 years in the state pen (if he doesn't do the community service, which knowing him I am pretty sure he will happily do and/or if he misbehaves), plus finally a $20,000 fine.
+(The state made much of the cost of the search after he vanished on April 6, 2006, which supposedly cost about $20,000.)
 Even though his sentence was pretty harsh for a nonviolent offender who up till now had never been in trouble and who was a leader in the local community, it wasn't harsh enough for some onlookers: there was a small but loud public outcry about how leniently he was being treated.

 He got in trouble for calling the authorities liars after they described his story as a "fairy tale."
 However, the prosecution's story was also a fairy tale: supposedly Dodds was picked up on the side of the road by an unidentified co-conspirator, and snuck into a young lady friend's apartment in a spooky old building known as the "Historic Cutts Mansion" (a name like something out of Nancy Drew) he owns in Portsmouth.
 (This is incidentally where he was arrested on May 6.)
 There, he soaked his feet in ice for 10 hours and then somehow made his way back to Dover where he snuck back into some woods behind a suburban neighborhood (while the $20,000 search was already underway) and covered himself with pine needles.
 The jury convicted him on the basis of what is (in my opinion, at least) a fairly improbable story— and the prosecution relied a lot on the supposed discrepancies between what happened, what he said happened, and what he "must have" known to be the truth.
 (My personal theory is that he wandered around disoriented in a spring snowstorm for several hours, crossing the Bellamy River by walking across a bridge and finally did bury himself under pine needles.
 And the part about soaking his feet in a tub of ice seems totally absurd to me.
 Although in fairness to the county attorney's office, the mere fact that Dodds lied about wading across the river is reason enough to prosecute him.)